Introduction

 A property passes this initial screen if monthly rent equals at least 2% of the purchase price.
 For example, a $100,000 property should rent for $2,000/month to meet this threshold.

 This rule is increasingly difficult to achieve in high-cost markets.
-Use it as an entry-level filter: if a property clears 2%, dig deeper.
-If it doesn't, that's not automatically a deal-killer — many properties in appreciating markets fall short of 2% yet still deliver strong total returns through appreciation, equity buildup, and favorable tax treatment.
+It serves as an entry-level filter: if a property clears 2%, further analysis is warranted.
+If it doesn't, that's not automatically a deal-killer.
+Many properties in appreciating markets fall short of 2% yet still deliver strong total returns through appreciation, equity buildup, and favorable tax treatment.

 Return on Investment (ROI) / Cash-on-Cash Return